rrobinson-SIUMEDICINE/Assignment4/CodeBook.md

 Test and training data (X_train.txt, X_test.txt), subject ids (subject_train.txt,
 subject_test.txt) and activity ids (y_train.txt, y_test.txt) are merged to obtain a single data set.
-Variables are labelled with the names assigned by original collectors (features.txt).

-### Extract mean and standard deviation variables
+### Extract mean and standard deviation variables extracted

-From the merged data set is extracted and intermediate data set with only the values of estimated mean (variables with labels that contain "mean") and standard deviation (variables with labels that contain "std").

-### Use descriptive activity names

-A new column is added to intermediate data set with the activity description.
-Activity id column is used to look up descriptions in activity_labels.txt.

-### Label variables appropriately
+### Label variables modified

-Labels given from the original collectors were changed:
+Labels given from the original dataset to make them more readable and consistent.
-* to obtain valid R names without parentheses, dashes and commas
-* to obtain more descriptive labels

 ### Create a tidy data set

-From the intermediate data set is created a final tidy data set where numeric variables are averaged for each activity and each subject.
+The tidy dataset was then created and exported.

-The data set is written to the file sensor_avg_by_act_sub.txt.
+The data set is written to the file tidy_data.txt.